rorymurphyza/Data-Products/README.md

 ### The Slidify Presentation

 Part of the submission is in the form of a rendered Slidify presentation.
 Source code for the presentation can be found in the Assignment/Slides folder.
-The presentation is hosted on gh-pages at the link:
+The presentation is hosted on gh-pages at the link: http://rorymurphyza.github.io/Data-Products/#1
-It is also hosted on RPubs at the link: